microsoft/qsharp-compiler/README.md

-# Microsoft Quantum Development Kit: IQ# Kernel #
+# Microsoft Quantum Development Kit: Q# Compiler and Language Server #

 Welcome to the Microsoft Quantum Development Kit!

 This repository contains the Q# compiler included in the [Quantum Development Kit](https://docs.microsoft.com/quantum/), as well as the Q# language server included our [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit) and our [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).
 For more information related to the language server protocol take a look at [this repository](https://github.com/Microsoft/language-server-protocol).
+These extensions provide the IDE integration for Q#, and can be found on this repository as well.

 The Q# compiler provides a [command line interface]((./tree/master/src/QsCompiler/CommandLineTool)) with the option to specify any dotnet executable as target.
 The specified target(s) will be invoked with the path where the compilation output has been generated.